tpoterba/hail/docs/DeNovoCalling.md

 # Calling _de novo_ variation with Hail

-Hail has implemented Kaitlin Samocha's _de novo_ calling pipeline internally.
-We have replicated the core functionality of the program, but have extended it to take advantage of Hail's infrastructure and annotation systems.
+Hail has implemented Kaitlin Samocha's _de novo_ calling pipeline as a command-level module.
+We have replicated the core functionality of the program, but have extended its flexibility to take advantage of Hail's infrastructure and annotation systems.

  - `filterexporttrios samocha`
  - `filterexporttrios expr`